ampproject/amp-github-apps/bundle-size/README.md

      command line
    * The value for the `ACCESS_TOKEN` field is the personal access token from the precending step
+   * The value for the `TRAVIS_PUSH_BUILD_TOKEN` should be a unique identifier.
+     This token can be any string, and must be passed as a `token` field to verify that requests to `/commit/:headSha/store` are coming from push builds and not from pull requests.
+On Travis, set this as an push-build only environment variable and treat this like you would any other access token.
 10. Copy the `db-config.example.js` file to `db-config.js` and modify the fields based on the connection information to your database
 11. `npm run dev`